Editorial Standards

 Where do I report a disallowed Excess Business Loss on the 1040?

-Report it as “Other income,” label it ELA, and your software should place it on Schedule 1.
+Report it as “Other income,” label it ELA, and your software should place it on Schedule 1 as a positive number (the entry adds the disallowed loss back to current-year income, not subtracts it).
 The current instruction reference shows line 8p.
 Verify your software mapping and keep Form 461 attached to your return.

 How long does the §461(l) limitation apply?

 The IRS instructions state it applies to tax years beginning after 2020 and before 2029, which includes tax years 2025 through 2028 under current law.
-Watch for updates in IRS instructions each fall.
+The One Big Beautiful Bill Act of July 2025 may have changed this sunset, so verify the current expiration against the most recent statute and IRS instructions each fall before relying on the 2029 date.